Lucasplaygaemes/JNTD/README.md

 # TODO!
 Now we have the TODO funcionality, where you can define things, and be remembered when the defined times comes, as you can set it to 0, it's saved in todos.txt. and you can check if one is gone to expire today, and list everyone.

-# Delayed Future updates
-My next update to the code will add the possibility to automate the webscraping via ScrapeGraphAI, i will make a code in python called scrap, it will automate most of the process of webscraping, including sites search, and management of the data acquired.
-It will be slowly implemented, and will probably be done in about 2 to 3 weeks in maximum.
-The delayed updates will always be on the botton of the list.